 Hanging out by the pool all day.
-Working 8 weeks a year for $10 million.
+Working eight weeks a year for $10 million.
 Hotties around you hanging on every word.
 "Doing lunch."
 "Doing Taylor."
 Homes with underground basketball courts/ballrooms.
 Really nice abs.
-A vague sense of higher purpose as an "artist".
+A vague sense of higher purpose as an "artist."
 That's the dream anyway.

 You say you want to be an actor.
 You sure you don't want some therapy with that instead?
 And then maybe get a real job?
-Even deeply insecure fame-seekers from the remotest parts of Kansas know that "making it" in Hollywood is an extreme long shot and they are willing to drop everything on the hopes of winning a highly elusive lottery ticket.
+Even deeply insecure fame-seekers from the most remote parts of Kansas know that "making it" in Hollywood is an extreme long shot and they are willing to drop everything on the hopes of winning a highly elusive lottery ticket.
 That's the world you're committing to doing if you "act" this route—if you’re willing to dump everything for a chance at a lottery ticket, what does that say about your own sense of self-worth and esteem?
 Well…think about it, anyway.